Skip to Content

 The dive sites include a couple of Japanese freighters, a sunken seaplane (the Akitsushima), a large cargo ship and an oiler.

-There are a handful of PADI diving centres in Coron, with the Reggae Dive Centre having the most positive reviews on Google (4.8/5 stars).
+There are a handful of PADI diving centres in Coron, with Reggae Dive Centre receiving the most positive reviews on Google (4.8/5 stars).

 Freediving is also popular in Coron.
 Freediving involves diving while holding your breath, instead of using tanks.